List of artists by number of UK Rock & Metal Singles Chart number ones

 The UK Rock & Metal Singles Chart is a record chart which ranks the best-selling rock and heavy metal songs in the United Kingdom.
 Compiled and published by the Official Charts Company, the data is based on each song's weekly physical sales, digital downloads (since 2007) and streams (since 2015), and is currently published every Friday.
 The chart was first published on 9 October 1994, when American hard rock band Bon Jovi was number one with the Cross Road single "Always".

-As of the chart ending on 23 February 2023, a total of 389 songs have topped the UK Rock & Metal Singles Chart.
+As of the chart week ending on 20 November 2025, a total of 397 songs have topped the UK Rock & Metal Singles Chart.
 11 artists have topped the chart with eight or more different songs.
 The most successful are American group Foo Fighters and British rock band Muse who have both reached number one with 15 different songs.
-Five more artists have topped the chart with ten or more different songs: Linkin Park has 13 while Bon Jovi and My Chemical Romance with 12 each, and Nickelback with 11 each and Bring Me the Horizon with 10.
+Five more artists have topped the chart with ten or more different songs: Linkin Park has 14 while Bon Jovi, My Chemical Romance and Bring Me the Horizon with 12 each, and Nickelback with 11.

+The current number-one is "Iris" by Goo Goo Dolls.